TeraiyaRutvik/chatbot/README.md

                 or
 #first time nltk_util.py file run
-remove "nltk.download('punkt')" from comment after successfully execute make it in comment
+remove "nltk.download('punkt')" from comment; after successfully execute make it comment

 # Step:3 Modify intents.json
 Modify intents.json with different intents and responses for your Chatbot